 - List of languages supported by iPhone Translate app

-- How to Use Translate App in iOS 14
+- How to use the Translate app on iPhone in iOS 14

-To start with, Translate currently supports translation between any combination of the 11 languages below:
+The iOS 15 Translate app currently supports translation between any combination of the following languages:

-How to Use Translate App in iOS 14
+How to use the Translate app on iPhone in iOS 14